All Episodes

 I love it out there.

-No, don't anybody misunderstand this.
+Now, don't anybody misunderstand this.

-Everybody's misunderstanding everything.
+This is everybody's misunderstanding everything.

-We don't need of course we don't, but we have them, and they're advantageous to a lot of people.
+We don't need, of course we don't, but we have them, and they're advantageous to a lot of people.

-And they don't want to get rid of them, and they don't want to have to be forced to get rid of them.
+And they don't want to have to be forced to get rid of them.

-Uh Jesse Jackson sees a competition here, folks.
+Jesse Jackson sees a competition here, folks.

-And the Reverend uh Jackson says it will be, quote, the most national march since Selma in 1965.
+And the Reverend Jackson says it will be, quote, the most national march since Selma in 1965.

-He's got Bill Cosby, he's got Harry Belafonte.
+He's got Harry Belafonte.

 He's got to get his protest numbers up.

-He ain't got to get the marchers when he starts talking about recreating Selma, I mean you know exactly what it what his uh what his objective is.
+And when he starts talking about recreating Selma, you know exactly what his objective is.

 A quick timeout.